chrisvwx/pub/covid/README.md

-The most hopeful sign to me is that the slope of the death curve for the past few days for the county is not as steep as it was previously, and is less steep than for the Bay area or California.
+The most hopeful sign to me is that the slope of the death curve for the past few days for the county is not as steep as it was previously, and is less steep than for the Bay Area or California.
 The Santa Clara Public Health department was a leader by [reccommending on March 5](https://www.sccgov.org/sites/phd/news/Pages/new-guidance-new-covid-19-3-5-2020.aspx) that employers suspend non-essential travel and obey social distancing, on March 13